 The time between classes is to be used to make necessary changes and not to visit in the halls.
 It is suggested that students take all the materials they will need for their morning classes with them when they are dismissed at the beginning of their day and take with them all their afternoon materials when they go to classes after lunch.
 A pass will be issued when students are permitted to leave their regular class assignment.
-Students are not to be in the hallways during the class periods without a pass with the teacher's signature.
+Students are not to be in the hallways during the class periods without a pass.